NuNetwork/documentation/_kb/create-dns-seed.md

 ##What does cf-php do?

 It reads a file called dnsseed.dump in the nubits-seeder root directory, which is continuously created when nubits-seeder is crawling for nodes.
-It will generate a IP-table from the dnseed.dump file and pushes this table to a Cloudflare (CF) enabled domain of your choice over the Cloudflare API.
+It will generate an IP-table from the dnseed.dump file and pushes this table to a Cloudflare (CF) enabled domain of your choice over the Cloudflare API.

 It will generate a DNS zone file like this